caltechlibrary/pubarchiver/README.md

 ### _Basic usage_

-The simplest use of `microarchiver` involves running it without any arguments.
+The simplest use of `microarchiver` involves running it without any options.
 It will contact [microPublication.org](http://micropublication.org) to get a list of current articles, and create an archive of all the articles in a subdirectory of the current directory.

 ```bash
 microarchiver
 ```

-If given the argument `-o` (or `/o` on Windows), the output will be written to the directory named after the `-o`.
+If given the option `-o` (or `/o` on Windows), the output will be written to the directory named after the `-o`.
 (If no `-o` is given, the output will be written to the current directory instead.)
 For example:

 ```bash
 microarchiver -o /tmp/micropublication-archive